.png)

 Lard, Cabbage, and Four Generations: Ueno's Yoshoku Anchor

 The pork fat is trimmed by hand before the cutlet ever meets the oil.
-That detail — choosing lard rendered from the same pig being fried, rather than a neutral cooking oil — is a window into how Ponta Honke has operated since 1905.
+That detail, choosing lard rendered from the same pig being fried, rather than a neutral cooking oil, is a window into how Ponta Honke has operated.
 In a city where Western-influenced Japanese cooking has splintered into dozens of subgenres, from bistro-casual to omakase-priced, this Ueno house remains tethered to its original method.
 The oil is specific.
 The cabbage is chopped by hand.
 The continuity is not branding; it is the actual practice, carried across four generations of the Shimada family.

 Yoshoku in Tokyo: A Tradition That Split Two Ways

-Get Exclusive Access →That positioning has shifted in both directions.
+That positioning has shifted in both directions.
 Some Tokyo yoshoku houses have moved upmarket, charging premium prices for heritage recipes and artisanal sourcing.
 Others have drifted toward casualisation, absorbed into the izakaya format or replicated at chain scale.
 YŌSHOKU BISTRO TŌYAMA represents one contemporary iteration of the form, while Mejiro Shunkotei offers another point of comparison within Tokyo's mid-tier specialist dining scene.
-Ponta Honke sits apart from both: it has not repositioned itself, and the Michelin Bib Gourmand it holds in 2024 is precisely the recognition that fits its price-to-quality logic.
+Ponta Honke sits apart from both: it has not repositioned itself, and its Michelin Bib Gourmand recognition in 2024 fits its price-to-quality logic.
 The Bib Gourmand is Michelin's signal for cooking that punches above its price bracket, and Ponta Honke's ¥¥ pricing places it well below the high-end Tokyo restaurant tier occupied by counters like Harutaka or tasting-menu houses like L'Effervescence.

 The Atmosphere: Ueno's Working-District Register